jpee77/scraper/README.md

 For time keeping: git commit -m "Remove some extra whitespace f:15"

-TODO: Seperate run-time switching for internal url and external url grabbing

 TODO: Create a breakdown of link hits and reporting and output to timestamped csv --output csv   [ searched url ] [ link on page ] [ number of times this link is shown  ] [ number of links containing domain ]

-TODO: Depth should be the number of times a link is followed from the base set of urls gathered on the page not the number of times the Q is pulled from
+TODO: Add remote error reporting for exceptions

+TODO: Depth 3 takes ages

-BUG: When accessing invalid links the program stalls out - threading waits at the Q for seemingly nothing?
+BUG: When accessing invalid links the program stalls out - threading waits at the Q for seemingly nothing? http://localhost/www.thomasnet.com

 =======================